 Think of this as having your own little Stouffer's factory, only so much better: You know how easy it is to thaw out a container of frozen food?
 Well, that's the principle--only the container of food is made by you, you know exactly what's in it, and it will be exactly what you want when you're ready to eat.

 Vacuum sealer + Freezer + Sous vide = Easy Meals

 Sous vide cooking didn't begin as a fancy, modernist cooking method.
 It actually has more humble beginnings in the industrial food industry, where it's been used since the 1960s as a convenient way to distribute large amounts of food to hospitals, schools, prisons, and the like, as well as provide an easy way to prepare it: simply heat the bags of food in large vats of hot water.
 This method filtered into home cooking as the Stouffer's boil-in-bag frozen meals from the 1970s.
 Right around this time, chefs began to realize the potential sous vide had for cooking food to extremely precise temperatures.
 But it wasn't until Myhrvold's Modernist Cuisine came out in 2011 that sous vide began to gain widespread popularity.

 Today, sous vide cooking is one of the hottest and fastest-growing cooking methods around.
-Even just two years ago, few people knew what it was; now you can find circulators and water ovens in most kitchen stores and all over the Internet.
+Even just a few years ago, few people knew what it was; now you can find circulators and water ovens in most kitchen stores, and sous vide websites and discussion groups all over the Internet.
 Sous vide's popularity is largely due to the precision that it offers: people can get perfectly cooked, restaurant-quality steaks at home, as well as other perfectly cooked, juicy, flavorful proteins of all kinds.
 And while this is nothing to sneeze at, sous vide offers a lot more than that to the home cook.

 What else?
 That's what this article is about.